310mc/https-310mc.github.io-tl/source/_posts/stella_maris/prologue.md

 {% endbubble %}

 {% bubble Kanata smilesoft %}
-but. it [bothers] me to think you may see it as me [slacking off], so i will work hard as the [commander] this time.
+but. it [bothers] me to think you may see it as me [slacking off], so i will work hard as the [leader] this time.

 i will do everything in my power to guide everyone as ryuseitai’s [leader]!